Hrádek nad Nisou

-Hrádek nad Nisou (/cs/; Grottau, Gródek nad Nysą) is a town in Liberec District in the Liberec Region of the Czech Republic.
+Hrádek nad Nisou (/cs/; Grottau) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 8,000 inhabitants.
+The town is located on the Lusatian Neisse River near the state border, at the tripoint of the Czech Republic, Germany and Poland.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Hrádek nad Nisou consists of nine municipal parts (in brackets population according to the 2021 census):